scuerda/tiny-to-rss/README.md

 Full Feeds: `'/feeds/full/<feed_name>`

+The summary endpoint will return a feed with a short description of each letter's content.
+The full end point will return the full content of the letter itself.
+Currently, this feature is SLOW, but improvements will be made.

 Passing the key for the given feed (as specified in the `letters_to_proxy.py` file) will return serialized feed data for the requested TinyLetter.